Library Instruction

 Welcome!

-Library Instruction Request Form: Request a 75 min. workshop, taught by a librarian and tailored to your class assignment.
-Topics include information literacy, database searching, understanding scholarly sources, evaluating web content, and more.
-Note: During Covid-19 closure, these sessions may take place over Zoom.
+Library Instruction Request Form: Request a 75-min. workshop, taught by a librarian and tailored to your class assignment.
+Topics include information literacy, database searching, understanding scholarly sources, evaluating web/AI content, and more.
+Note: We prefer hands-on learning in a computer lab, but for online courses these sessions can take place over Zoom.

 Learn about our information literacy modules for Canvas